 Centralized international hiring is not the only method used to bring academic staff with international training or even foreign PhDs to HSE University.
 Each faculty in the university has its own budget for hiring staff under domestic contracts.

 From an ad hoc process to an official procedure

 Using English as the main language has been a key part of adapting the HSE’s administrative support to the emerging needs of a diversified and increasingly international academic staff, many of whom speak little or no Russian.
 International recruiting at HSE University is more than just a complex administrative process; it is an art combining the needs of the faculties and their departments with the ambitious goals of the university while maintaining some balance between the existing faculty and new hires.
 Add in the creation of a working environment with a healthy, friendly atmosphere of cooperation and a space for research collaboration and you start to see the full picture.

 New job ads for international candidates

-After some initial success of hiring tenure-track faculty in ICEF, HSE was able to attract internationally recognized research specialists to the Faculty of Economics.
+After some initial success of hiring tenure track faculty in ICEF, Higher School of Economics was able to attract internationally recognized research specialists to the Faculty of Economics.
 In 2010, the process was expanded to the Faculties of Sociology, Management, and, most recently, Politics.
-For the 2012-13 academic year, HSE was able to hire researchers in an ever-expanding number of disciplines, such as Philosophy, History, Media, Psychology, and International Affairs.
+For the 2012-13 academic year, HSE University was able to hire researchers in an ever-expanding number of disciplines, such as Philosophy, History, Media, Psychology, and International Affairs.

 Have you spotted a typo?